 In contrast, when access to such external knowledge and information was difficult, even if the sense of urgency in the health manager increased, it did not lead to the actual implementation.
 In one enterprise implementing blood pressure management, nothing was implemented after installing blood pressure monitors despite having a sense of urgency to do something more, because they did not know what to do and had poor access to knowledge and information.

-"If I force it too much, it won't last, but I know I have to do something."
-(B, health manager, blood pressure)
+“There are many employees with high blood pressure, so we need to think of something, but I'm not sure what I can do at work.”
+(B, health, manager; blood pressure)

 Characteristics of individuals